How much is your memory? May I exchange it with my memory?

 Wong used her observational sketches of the Billingsgate Fish Market in exchange for memorable objects of the fishmongers.
 By using the language of bartering, she opens up a dialogue with the Billingsgate community and investigates the public and personal significance of the space, and how it is affected by the rapid urban development of Southeast London.
 Once the barter has successfully been conducted, they will have a 15-minute video interview to document stories with photographs and videos.
 The memorable objects will be returned to the fishmongers after 3D scanning and printing.

-Curator: Wan Yi Sandra Lam
+Exhibition Co-curator & PR: Wan Yi Sandra Lam

 Creative Technologist: Kachi Chan